 The Exceptions Arizona Recognizes

-Spendthrift provisions are powerful, but they are not absolute.
-Arizona carves out limited exceptions where public policy overrides the protection a trust provides.
-The most significant exception involves child support obligations.
+Spendthrift trusts are powerful, but they are not absolute.
+Arizona carves out limited exceptions where public policy overrides the protection.

 Even if a trust contains a spendthrift provision, a beneficiary's child who has a judgment or court order against the beneficiary for support or maintenance, or a judgment creditor who has provided services relating to the protection of a beneficiary's interest in the trust, may obtain from a court an order attaching present or future distributions to or for the benefit of the beneficiary only for these matters.

-A.R.S. § 14-10503(A)This means a child owed support can go to court and ask a judge to direct trust distributions toward satisfying that obligation.
-Similarly, an attorney or professional who provided services specifically to protect the beneficiary's interest in the trust can seek payment from trust distributions.
+A.R.S. § 14-10503(A)This means a child owed support can ask a judge to direct trust payouts toward that debt.
+An attorney who provided services to protect the trust interest can also seek payment.
 These exceptions are narrow by design.

 Special Needs Trusts Get Extra Protection

-Arizona explicitly shields special needs trusts from the child support exception.
-If a trust qualifies as a special needs trust, the exception in subsection A does not apply.
-This protection ensures that trust assets set aside for a beneficiary with a disability remain available for their care and are not diverted to other claims.
+Arizona shields special needs trusts from the child support exception.
+As a result, trust assets set aside for a beneficiary with a disability stay available for their care.

 The statute also addresses government claims.
-A spendthrift provision is unenforceable against claims by Arizona or the United States only to the extent that a specific state or federal statute says so.
-Without such a statute, government creditors are subject to the same restrictions as private creditors.
+A spendthrift clause does not block claims by Arizona or the United States unless a specific state or federal law says so.

-For the purposes of this section, "child" is defined broadly.
-It includes any person for whom a valid child support order or judgment has been entered in Arizona or any other state.
+The definition of "child" in this section is broad.
+It includes any person covered by a valid child support order from Arizona or any other state.